October 6, 1993: Moving on

 All of those questions and more, however, were replaced on October 6, 1993, with the biggest question of all: how would the Bulls fare without The Greatest Of All-Time?

 For me, the answer was simple: the championship Bulls were more than just one man, and the 1993-94 team would prove that.
 I was in the minority, though.
 Many were writing these Bulls off, most notably the Chicago media.
-The Tribune’s “experts” were seemingly all picking the Bulls to free fall.
-I remember one of the previews very specifically.
-I don’t remember who wrote it—Melissa Isaacson stands out for some reason, but I could very well be wrong—but I do remember the words, very clearly, something to the effect of: “Record: 41-41.
+The Tribune’s Bulls writers were seemingly all picking the Bulls to free fall.
+I remember one of the previews very specifically, something to the effect of: “Record: 41-41.
 Reason: The Los Angeles Clippers were 41-41 last year, and the Bulls without Jordan are the Los Angeles Clippers.”

-Did that writer honestly believe that?
-Did he (or she) think that you could simply add MJ to the ’92-’93 Clippers and make a champion?
+Over the years I forgot the writer, but I never forgot the words.
+I looked it up recently and was not surprised to find that succinct cynicism coming from the pen of Bernie Lincicome.
+Did he honestly believe that?
+Did he think that you could simply add MJ to the ’92-’93 Clippers and make a champion?
 The brilliance of the Bulls was not just that they had the league’s best player, but also its best coach, second man, bench, GM, coaching staff.
 Michael was among the best in the biz, certainly, but so were Scottie, Phil, Krause, and Tex.
 The Bulls would not be a championship runaway, but they would still be contenders.
 Just you wait.
 Just you wait…

 …and indeed, I was proven right, though not at first.
 Twas a tricky start, with Pippen now The Man and Kukoc trying to mesh with the Americans.
 A year earlier, the Bulls were 8-2 after ten games; in 1994, they started 4-6.
 The critics hounded, but by the forty-game mark the Pippen-led Bulls of ’94 were actually a game better than were the Jordan-led Bulls of ’93.